MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

    ![The link to the newly created release](_img/define-multistage-release-process/release-link.png)

 1. The release summary page opens showing details of the release.
-In the **Environments** section, you will see the deployment status for the "QA" environment change from "IN PROGRESS" to "SUCCEEDED" and, at that point, a banner appears indicating that the release is now waiting for approval.
+In the **Stages** section, you will see the deployment status for the "QA" stage change from "IN PROGRESS" to "SUCCEEDED" and, at that point, a banner appears indicating that the release is now waiting for approval.
-   When a deployment to an environment is pending or has failed, a blue (i) information icon is shown.
+   When a deployment to a stage is pending or has failed, a blue (i) information icon is shown.
    Point to this to see a pop-up containing the reason.

    ![Release summary showing link for approval](_img/define-multistage-release-process/approval-waiting.png)

    Other views, such as the list of releases, also display an icon that indicates approval is pending.
-   The icon shows a pop-up containing the environment name and more details when you point to it.
+   The icon shows a pop-up containing the stage name and more details when you point to it.
    This makes it easy for an administrator to see which releases are awaiting approval, as well as the overall progress of all releases.

    ![Release list showing link for approval](_img/define-multistage-release-process/list-approval-waiting.png)